Gizmodo Went Phishing With the Trump Team -- Will They Catch a Charge?

 So I'm guessing that Gizmodo is now Russian.

-Re:This is the EXACT same thing that "hacked" Pode (Score:4, Insightful)
+Re:This is the EXACT same thing that "hacked" Pode (Score:5, Insightful)

 I hope the Secret Service finds some law with which to hang these fuckers.